Ebbw Valley Railway: Proposed additional services

 Rebuilding the branch to Abertillery, to replace the shuttle bus service, has been planned.
 The proposal for a new station and track (which would need to be re-laid for 1 3/4 miles (3 km) between Aberbeeg and Abertillery), is not included in the Welsh Assembly Government's National Transport Plan.

-Network Rail will be carrying out further track improvement work in 2016-17 (to double the line between Aberbeeg & Crosskeys, as mentioned above and raise the line speed) and hopes to complete the project in 2018.
+Network Rail will be carrying out further track improvement work in 2016–17 (to double the line between Aberbeeg and Crosskeys, as mentioned above, and to raise the line speed) and hopes to complete the project in 2018.
 This will allow the introduction of a regular service to Newport and Abergavenny in addition to the current one to and from Cardiff.
 On 19 March 2021, the Welsh Government announced that it would spend £70 million on adding passenger services to Newport.
-Services between Newport and Crosskeys began operating on 13 December 2021.
+Services between Newport and Crosskeys began operating on 13 December 2021, but suspended in March 2023.
+Services are set to be resumed from December 2023, running to Ebbw Vale Town.

 In September 2020 Network Rail replaced a bridge in Crumlin that carried the railway over the River Ebbw.
 The new structure, made of concrete and steel, cost £5 million and will allow for two tracks in preparation for future doubling of the line and increases in service.